Wisbech St Mary: History

 A mission chapel was built at Tholomas Drove and Primitive Methodist chapels in the village and Tholomas Drove.

 The village has an Anglican church, a primary school and some public houses.

 The village is built on an old watercourse, a roddon; such sand and silt beds are firmer and rise higher than the surrounding shrinking peat fens.

 Tansey Feast

-A feast was formerly " holden and kept" in the parish of Wisbech St Mary.
+A feast was formerly "holden and kept" in the parish of Wisbech St Mary.
 This feast was called the "Tansey Feast" because the herb tansy (Tanacetum vulgare) grew in great abundance in the neighbourhood, and it formed an ingredient in the puddings which were the chief feature in the "good doings", accompanied by drinking and revelry.
-The feast was abolished by the exertions of the Rev. Dr. Jobson, Vicar of Wisbech St Peter and Wisbech St Mary (then one living), who was a magistrate.
+The feast was abolished by the exertions of the Rev. Dr. Abraham Jobson, from 1802 the vicar of Wisbech St Peter and Wisbech St Mary (then one living), who was a magistrate.
 The disappearance brought upon him the censure of his parishioners, and the following was one of the rhyming satires of the time: